emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 Having such a community in your life to be able to share your hobbies and passion with can alleviate some of the loneliness of trekking your own course.
-There is a term from Chinese progression fantasy 道友 (translation: partner along the Path or fellow traveler.), that captures this very well.
+There is a term from Chinese progression fantasy 道友 (translation: partner along the Path or fellow traveler.), that captures this idea of a kindred spirit very well.
 I hope you'll find your own community in life.

 Apart from the effects of comparison on ourselves, we should also consider the effect of comparison on others.
 You have a competitive streak, a desire to